Keep Humans in Control of the Work That Matters

 Human oversight as a first-class concept

-Human participation is modeled explicitly through Person Steps that live directly inside the workflow.
+Human participation is modeled through Person Steps directly inside workflows:

 - oversight is intentional